hackerschoice/hackerschoice.github.io/segfault/faq/winscp/index.md

 Follow through with the install processafter downloading.

 Connect to the segfault server for the first time via ssh.
 The command goes `ssh root@segfault.net`.
 Keep this open, we will need some info from the top of the screen.
+Each new connection without a secret key will create a new instance with new sets of files.

 To configure winSCP to connect to segfault, press control+N to get to the window in screenshot.